microsoft/vscode-docs/docs/editor/accessibility.md

 ## Dim unfocused editors and terminals

 Unfocused views can be dimmed to make it more clear where typed input will go.
 This is especially useful when working with multiple editor groups or terminals.
 Turn this feature on by setting `"accessibility.dimUnfocused.enabled": true` and configure the dimness level with `accessibility.dimUnfocused.opacity`.
+The default opacity is 0.75, and can be adjusted between 0.2 and 1.0.

 ## Keyboard navigation

 VS Code includes an exhaustive list of commands in the **Command Palette** (`kb(workbench.action.showCommands)`) so that you can use VS Code without a mouse.
-Select `kb(workbench.action.showCommands)`, then type a command name (for example, "git") to filter the list of commands.
+Press `kb(workbench.action.showCommands)`, then type a command name (for example, "git") to filter the list of commands.

 VS Code also has many preset keyboard shortcuts for commands.

 ![Key bindings for commands are displayed at the end of the command palette entry](images/accessibility/keyboard-shortcuts.png)

-You can also set your own keyboard shortcuts. **File** > **Preferences** > **Keyboard Shortcuts** (`kb(workbench.action.openGlobalKeybindings)`) opens the keyboard shortcuts editor, where you can discover and modify key bindings for VS Code actions.
+You can also set your own keyboard shortcuts. **File** > **Preferences** > **Keyboard Shortcuts** (`kb(workbench.action.openGlobalKeybindings)`) opens the Keyboard Shortcuts editor, where you can discover and modify key bindings for VS Code actions.
 For more details on customizing or adding your own keyboard shortcuts, go to [Key Bindings for Visual Studio Code](/docs/getstarted/keybindings.md).

 For quick navigation across the workbench, we recommend using **Focus Next Part** (`kb(workbench.action.focusNextPart)`) and **Focus Previous Part** (`kb(workbench.action.focusPreviousPart)`) commands.